Book Editing + Line Editing

 - Editor's report.

-Developmental editing is also called content editing, structural editing, story editing, substantive editing, comprehensive editing, macro editing, or even heavy editing.
+Book editing is also called content editing, structural editing, story editing, substantive editing, comprehensive editing, macro editing, or even heavy editing.

 It is all the same thing.